tap349/tap349.github.io/_posts/2017-05-21-elixir-mix.md

 Rake has the same behaviour - task must be reenabled explicitly before it can be run again.

-that is why it's impossible to create alias in _mix.exs_ which is a list specifying the same task to be run multiple times with different arguments:
+thus it's impossible to create alias in _mix.exs_ for the list of tasks in which the same task is run multiple times with different arguments:

 ```elixir
 defp aliases do